Perlover/bitcoin-kit-makefile/README.txt

 How to update to v0.14.2-uasfsegwit1.0 already previous installed
 -----------------------------------------------------------------

-If you already have installed the v0.14.1-uasfsegwit0.3 version (this is git tag) you can easy upgrade to v0.14.2-uasfsegwit1.0 version
+If you already have installed the v0.14.1-uasfsegwit0.3 version (previous version of this make file) you can easy upgrade to v0.14.2-uasfsegwit1.0 version

 1. To login under 'bitcoin' by following ways: